Putin, Zelenskyy court major allies as Ukraine makes gains

 Von der Leyen said she would address “how to continue getting our economies and people closer while Ukraine progresses towards accession” to the European Union, which is likely still years away in even the best of circumstances.

 While Russian forces in some areas are increasingly being pushed back toward the border, Russia is still striking from behind the front line.
-It fired missiles at the dam of the reservoir close to Zelenskyy's birthplace, Kryvyi Rih, forcing local authorities into emergency works to make sure there was no threat to the population.
+Ukraine's presidential office said Russian troops fired seven missiles at the dam of the reservoir close to Zelenskyy's birthplace, Kryvyi Rih, The damage flooded over 100 homes as efforts were underway to contain more spillage.

 The head of Kryvyi Rih, Oleksandr Vilkul, said Thursday that officials blew up two dams to help the river flow and added levels had begun to subside.
 Authorities continue their search and rescue efforts.
 He didn't immediately elaborate.